ytan17/SE350-Object-Oriented-Software-Development/README.txt

 This is a video inventory program.
-	- the hw4 solution contains the completed code of this program.
+	- the hw3 solution was the final version of this program.